New modular council homes lifted into position at Parson Cross, Sheffield

 Sheffield City Council have taken the decision to go modular for their four new contemporary homes which were lifted into position today (26th Aug), setting the scene for what could be the beginning of a series of modular homes available for affordable rent across the city.

-Provided as part of the council’s ambitious Stock Increase Programme targeted to build 3,100 additional new council homes by 2029, this small-scale scheme will test what’s called ‘Modern Methods of Construction’ (MMC) and the council will be assessing how these new homes fare.
+Provided as part of the council’s ambitious Stock Increase Programme targeted to build 3,100 additional new affordable council homes by 2029, this small-scale scheme will test what’s called ‘Modern Methods of Construction’ (MMC) and the council will be assessing how these new homes fare.

 CPC (a partnership for procurement excellence between LHC and Consortium Procurement, the procurement operation of Northern Housing Consortium) have helped Sheffield City Council from the very start, understand the process and together with M-AR, to deliver these 4 new affordable homes.